destinedfromthestart/destined-ioctl/README.md

 ## could it be made undetected?

-not in this state, you'd have to find a different method of loading it which would require a rework of the base since it relies on being loaded with an accessible driverobject + its just spaghetti code tbh near to the end of developing it i just got lazy with organization, you can probably find better bases out there. at the time of using it for the p2c i was working for, it was undetected for 4-5 months straight on a couple hundred users. (until it got cracked)
+sure, but difficult in this state, you'd have to find a different method of loading it which would require a rework of the base since it relies on being loaded with an accessible driverobject + its just spaghetti code tbh near to the end of developing it i just got lazy with organization, you can probably find better bases out there. at the time of using it for the p2c i was working for, it was undetected for 4-5 months straight on a couple hundred users. (until it got cracked)